O-day'min Park

 O-day'min Park (formerly Warehouse Park) is a park in Downtown Edmonton, Alberta.

 History

 Originally the site was several parking lots.
 In 2017, the city began to purchase and expropriate the land.
 Construction on the park started in July 2024, and is expected to open by the end of 2025.

-The park's pavilion won a 2024 Canadian Architect Award of Excellence.
+The architecture of the park's pavilion, designed by architecture firm gh3*, has recognized with a 2024 Canadian Architect Award of Excellence and a 2026 Governor General's Medal in Architecture.

 The park opened to the public on November 7, 2025.